SoftUni/SoftUni-Course-Converter/README.md

   - `SoftUni-MS-Word-Converter` - converts MS Word documents, following given DOCX template.
   - `SoftUni-Course-Converter-GUI` - GUI application for batch conversion of PPTX and DOCX files.
   - `Document-Templates` - holds the templates (carefully prepared PPTX and DOCX files).
+  - `SoftUni-Converter-Common` - holds common helper classes and methods, used by the converter.